iiasa/message-ix-models/doc/transport/index.rst

 .. warning::

-   MESSAGEix-Transport is **under development**.
+   1. MESSAGEix-Transport is **under development**.
+      For details, see:

+      - `Issues and PRs labeled 'transport' <https://github.com/iiasa/message-ix-models/issues?q=label%3Atransport>`_ on the :mod:`.message_ix_models` GitHub repository.
+      - The `project board <https://github.com/orgs/iiasa/projects/29>`_ (IIASA only).

-   - The code and data documented on these pages were recently :doc:`migrated </migrate>` from :mod:`.message_data`.
+   2. The code and data documented on these pages were recently :doc:`migrated </migrate>` from the private   :mod:`.message_data` repository to the public :mod:`message_ix_models` repository.
       The text may still contain references to the old location.
-   - For details, see the `project board <https://github.com/orgs/iiasa/projects/29>`_.

 :mod:`message_ix_models.model.transport` adds a technology-rich representation of transport to models in the MESSAGEix-GLOBIOM family.
 The resulting “model variant” is variously referred to as: